Dear Parents and Carers,

 The arrival time at school reverts to 8.30am (at the latest) for all Year groups and the departure time reverts to 3.05pm.
 Years 7, 8 and 9 should use the side gates.
 Years 10 and 11 should use the forest gates.
 Years 12 and 13 should use the front entrance.
 Boys are asked to go to their usual ‘Year bubble’ areas on arrival at school.

-When returning to school for face-to-face teaching, boys should arrive in full school uniform fully equipped with a school bag, books, exercise books, equipment etc ready for learning.
+Boys should arrive in full school uniform fully equipped with a school bag, books, exercise books, equipment etc ready for learning.
 In line with recent DFE guidance, boys should wear a plain face mask both in lessons and in communal areas around the school.
 Hand sanitisation is provided in each classroom but it would be helpful if each boy could carry his own hand sanitiser to speed up entry to classrooms.
 The homework timetable will revert to what it was in the Autumn term.
 This is available on the school website.

 For Years 7, 8, 9 and 10 all lessons will take place via GoogleClassroom, whilst homework will continue to be set via ShowMyHomework.